The Road to Ramata's Smile

 Though the physical condition of the highways is the same for all who travel between the two cities, the round trips made by Mariana and her daughter, Ramata, were among the most challenging.

-Now 4 years old, Ramata was born with a cleft lip and a cleft palate.
-Mariana was determined to access safe surgical care to repair her daughter’s condition.
+Ramata was born with a cleft lip and a cleft palate.
+Mariana was determined to access safe surgical care to repair her 4-year-old daughter’s condition.

 Five times, Mariana raised enough money for bus fare and took Ramata to Cape Coast in search of a free surgical option.
 Five times, the return trip was made all the rockier by heartbreak.

 Each time doctors assessed Ramata’s health, she was either anemic or too underweight to receive safe surgery.
-Even if she would have been deemed healthy enough for surgery, she had no way of being able to afford its cost of 300 cedi ($75).
+Even if she would have been deemed healthy enough for surgery, she had no way of being able to afford its cost.

-At first, Mariana didn’t believe that the surgeries Ramata needed would be free when she called Operation Smile Ghana Patient Coordinator Clement Ofosuhemeng to learn more about the organization and its work.
+At first, Mariana didn’t believe that the surgeries Ramata needed would be free when she called Clement Ofosuhemeng, the patient coordinator for Operation Smile Ghana, to learn more about the organization and its work.
 He assured Mariana that there would be no cost for any procedures needed to repair Ramata’s cleft condition and that Operation Smile would provide a bus to take patients from the Assin Praso area to the next medical mission in Cape Coast.

 After Mariana and Ramata made the three-hour trek back to Cape Coast for the Operation Smile medical mission, yet another roadblock diverted Ramata away from care for a staggering sixth time.
 Ramata had passed her comprehensive health assessment and was approved for cleft lip surgery when she contracted malaria — a major health scare for the young patient in its own right.